-Make sure you get a building and pest inspection before auction day – so you don’t have any nasty surprises (such as structural issues) after you sign off on your winning bid.
+Make sure you get a building and pest inspection before auction day – so you don’t have any nasty surprises (such as structural issues).

 Arranging for an independent valuation will help you decide what you’re willing to pay on auction day.
-This prep work could not only save you regrets, but a significant sum of money in the long run.
+This prep work could not only save you regrets, but a significant sum of money in the long run, too.

 Speak to the real estate agent in the lead-up to auction day and ask as many questions as you can.
 They should be able to provide you with a condition report and a copy of the contract.
 Ask your solicitor to review this paperwork prior to auction day and tell you if any terms of sale strike them as red flags.